 The Bodhisatta was once a king.
-He had previously decided that in the future he wanted his daughter to marry his nephew, the crown prince.
+He had previously planned that in the future his daughter would marry his nephew, the crown prince.
 And when the Bodhisatta died, they would become king and queen.
-But when they reached marrying age, the Bodhisatta changed his mind and chose to be practical by giving his daughter to another king’s family and bringing in a woman from elsewhere to marry his nephew.
-Knowing the two were in love and planning to wed, he had his nephew removed from the palace to live in a house outside.
+But when they reached marrying age, the Bodhisatta changed his mind and chose to be practical by giving his daughter to another king’s family and bringing in a woman from another kingdom to marry his nephew.
+Knowing the two were in love and planning to wed, he moved his nephew to a house outside the palace.

 The nephew immediately started scheming to get the princess out of the palace so they could run away together.
 He gave one of his fingernails to her attendant and told her to discuss the matter with the princess.
-When they next met, she offered to pick insects out of the princess’s hair, and while doing so scratched her scalp with the prince’s fingernail.
-The princess recognized it, and now knowing that the prince wanted to help her escape, she gave a cryptic message for the attendant to pass on to the prince: “A soft hand, a well-trained elephant, and a black rain-cloud, gives you what you want.”
+When they next met, the attendant picked insects out of the princess’s hair, and while doing so, she scratched her scalp with the prince’s fingernail.
+The princess recognized it, and now knowing that the prince wanted to help her escape, she gave a cryptic message for the attendant to pass on to the prince: “A soft hand, a well-trained elephant, and a black rain cloud give you what you want.”

 In the Lifetime of the Buddha

 One of the Buddha’s disciples became distracted by desire and could no longer concentrate on his studies or meditation.
-The Buddha, to get him back on track, told him this story to explain that it’s impossible for even exceptionally wise men to stop women from pursuing their cravings.
+To get him back on track, the Buddha told him this story to explain that even exceptionally wise men cannot stop women from pursuing their cravings.